BFI residential fee bursary scheme

 How will my application for financial assistance be assessed?

 Once you are offered a place on the course you will be asked to declare your total household income using the framework below.
-You will not be required to submit any additional information at this stage but you may be asked to show proof at a later date.
+You will not be required to submit any additional information at this stage but once the places have been allocated we ask a random sample of 20% of applicants to provide evidence of their status.

 How much will the subsidy be?